Skip to content

 How Much Wegovy Costs in Korea in 2026

-Search Wegovy prices in Korea and you'll see two very different numbers, sitting in the same thread, contradicting each other.
-One post says the drug runs about 210,000 KRW a month.
-Another says 370,000 KRW, before doctor visits.
-Both can be true.
-They describe different stages of treatment — and that's the part the screenshots never explain.
+Search Wegovy prices in Korea and you'll find two numbers sitting in the same thread, flatly contradicting each other.
+One post swears the drug runs about 210,000 KRW a month.
+The next says 370,000 KRW, before you've even paid the doctor.
+Here's the thing: both are correct.
+They're just describing different stages of treatment — and that's the part the screenshots never bother to explain.

-In Korea, the conversation gets confusing because people quote the starting dose as if it were the long-term monthly cost.
+The confusion is almost always the same mistake.
+People quote the starting dose as if it were the long-term monthly cost.
 It isn't.
-If you're budgeting seriously, the only honest method is to look at the full dose ladder, then add the routine medical costs that sit around the prescription.
+If you're budgeting for real, the only honest way to do it is to read the full dose ladder first, then add the routine medical costs that ride along with the prescription.

 What Wegovy Is, and Why the Korean Price Feels So Scattered

 Wegovy is semaglutide, a GLP-1 receptor agonist for chronic weight management.
-It launched in Korea in October 2024 and remains a self-pay treatment for most patients.
-There is no single neat insurance price that settles the question.
+It launched in Korea in October 2024, and for most patients it's still a self-pay drug — no tidy insurance price waiting to settle the argument for you.

-The number you hear depends on three things:
+So the number you hear swings on three things:

 • your current dose